UBC kicks off second year of cooperation with world´s leading climate reporting organisation CDP

 Each city reporting will receive a two-page overview of its response compared to regional averages and access to an interactive tool, which allows cities to access all publicly reported data since 2013 and benchmark their climate efforts.
 Additionally, cities can use their response data to take stock of their climate action ahead of the UNFCCC’s 24th (COP24) annual conference in December in Katowice, Poland.

 The best outcome of measuring and reporting city environmental data is increased and ambitious climate action development and more feasible transition to sustainable economy.

 – We encourage all cities in the region to join this shared cause.
 Firstly because this new and improved CDP reporting platform offers cities an easy way to report city development and environmental plans and data and secondly the responses give the cities tangible results and offer better understanding on their climate transition, not to mention global visibility for them and the whole region, says Mr. Björn Grönholm, head of the UBC Sustainable Cities Secretariat.

 Throughout the reporting period, both the CDP and the UBC will be offering guidance and training for the member cities, including a series of webinars to help cities collect and report their climate data.
-The invitations to UBC member cities will be sent in February and an additional information webinar will be held in April.
-The reporting period this year will be open from 30th April until 20th June 2018.
+The invitations to UBC member cities were sent in February and an additional information webinar was held in April.
+The reporting period was open from 30th April until 20th June 2018.

 About UBC - CDP cooperation

 In the XIV UBC General Conference on 24–27 October 2017 in Växjö, Sweden, a joint report by UBC and CDP on Climate Leadership from Baltic Sea Region Cities was launched.
 The full report from 2017 is attached.